zathras/jovial_svg/README.md

 # jovial_svg

-Robust, efficient rendering of SVG static images, supporting a well-defined profile of SVG and an efficient binary storage format.
+Robust, efficient rendering of SVG static images, supporting a well-defined profile of SVG, an efficient binary storage format, and animation.
 Very fast load times result from using this binary format -- loading a pre-compiled binary file is usually an order of magnitude faster than parsing an XML SVG file.
 Observed speedups for loading larger SVG files range from 5x to 20x.

-The supported SVG profile
-includes the parts of
+The supported SVG profile includes the parts of
 [SVG Tiny 1.2](https://www.w3.org/TR/2008/REC-SVGTiny12-20081222/)
 that are applicable to static images, plus a healthy subset of [SVG 1.1](https://www.w3.org/TR/2011/REC-SVG11-20110816/).
 In-line